chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 1. toGainMapHDR, which convert png, tiff etc. HDR file (in PQ HDR / HLG HDR) to Adaptive HDR (gain map heic file).
 The program will read a image as both SDR and HDR image, then calculate difference between two images as gain map.
 2. heic_hdr.py, a ChatGPT generated python script to convert all TIFF file to HEIC.
-3. GainMapKernel.ci.metallib, library needed to output monochrome gain maps.
+3. GainMapKernel.ci.metallib, library needed to output linear gain map.
+4. gmAdjustKernel.ci.metallib, library needed to generate gain map with correct gamma.

 GUI program created by @vincenttsang [HDR-Gain-Map-Convert](https://github.com/vincenttsang/HDR-Gain-Map-Convert)